fbpx

 When I talk to people about entrepreneurship, I sometimes get fear-based responses.
 After all, it can be hard to think about leaving behind the “guarantees” of a big paycheck and an apparently secure position.
 But having a corner office doesn’t shield you from pink slips.
 In fact, experience and a big paycheck can work against you if your employer falls on hard times and needs to slim down.
 Entrepreneurship actually gives you more, not less, control over your situation.
 And if you’re struggling with common fears about flying solo, self-employment through franchising can be the perfect answer.

-There are two fears in particular that I hear most often from clients: fear of isolation and fear of the unfamiliar.
+There are three fears in particular that I hear most often from the candidates I work with: fear of isolation, fear of the unfamiliar, and fear of business failure.
 Keep reading to learn how franchising helps conquer these.

 Fear of Isolation